Staircase runners add color and texture plus an extra layer of protection to your stairs.

 Colombian weavers inherited the skills to craft colorful rugs even to this day.
 (Photo by Ricardo Gomez Angel on Unsplash)

-Weaving plant and animal fibers into fabrics have been a part of Colombia’s rich Andean heritage since the beginning of human civilization in South America.
-It’s not surprising that textile is one of the country’s top exports to the United...
+Colombian rugs are made by weaving plant and animal fibers into fabrics which have been a part of Colombia’s rich Andean heritage since the beginning of human civilization in South America.
+It’s not surprising that textile is one of the...
 Read More

 Gers in Xinjiang (Photo by Yang Shuo on Unsplash)